Eva Riccobono

-Eva Riccobono (born 7 February 1983) is an Italian model, actress, and television presenter.
+Eva Riccobono (born 7 February 1983 in Palermo) is an Italian model, actress, and television presenter.

 Early life

 Riccobono was born in Palermo, Sicily, the daughter of an Italian father and a German mother.
 She has three older sisters.
 Riccobono began modeling in Sicily before moving to Milan at the age of 18, where she pursued her fashion career and appeared in two Italian music videos.
 In 2002 she made her television debut after being scouted by Fiorello for his RAI show Stasera Pago Io ("Tonight I'll Pay"), which hosted many international stars such as Joe Cocker, Lenny Kravitz and Celine Dion.

 Career

 Modeling

 Riccobono was first photographed by Marco Glaviano, who saw her in Sicily.
 In 2002 she entered a contract with Dolce & Gabbana which gave her the D&G S/S 2003 campaign shot by Mario Testino alongside supermodel Naomi Campbell.

 Then Bruce Weber photographed her for the 2003 Pirelli Calendar.
 She has since modelled for designers such as Giorgio Armani, Chanel, Valentino, Gianfranco Ferré, Emanuel Ungaro and many others.
 She has worked for photographers including Miles Aldridge, David Bailey, Gilles Bensimon, Patrick Demarchelier, Arthur Elgort, Annie Leibovitz, Peter Lindbergh, Craig McDean, Paolo Roversi and Ellen von Unwerth posing for the covers of Elle, Vogue, Glamour, Vanity Fair in their international editions.

 She walked for the likes of Oscar de la Renta, Chanel, Alexander McQueen, Lanvin, Balmain, Fendi, Alberta Ferretti, Jeremy Scott, Vivienne Westwood and many mores.
 She appeared featured in campaigns for Chanel beauty, Sonia Rykiel, L'Oreal, Gianfranco Ferré, Trussardi, Celine, La Perla to name a few.

 Riccobono posed for Lavazza Calendar 2009, with photographs of Annie Leibovitz.
 She has been the face of Argentovivo campaign by Marco Glaviano, and testimonial for Swarovski in 2012.
 She was also engaged to present a commercial for new Sky Channel High Life TV, about luxury and lifestyle.

 During the 2011 Cannes Film Festival Riccobono walked for the fund-raising show Fashion for Relief, founded by friend Naomi Campbell and Franca Sozzani to benefit victims of the Tōhoku earthquake and tsunami.